Bahamian hutia: Behaviour

 The Bahamian hutia is a nocturnal species, remaining underground during the day.
 It can climb trees but mostly forages on or close to the ground, feeding on leaves, shoots, fruit, nuts and bark and occasionally insects or small lizards.
 It has been known to feed on seaweed.

 Adults form lasting pair bonds and breeding can occur at any time of year.
 Up to four young are born after a gestation period of about four months.
 They are able to eat solid food after a few days and may stay as a family group for up to two years, by which time they are sexually mature.

 Different species of hutia vary greatly in temperament, but biologist Garrett Clough described the Bahamian hutia as "a most peaceable rodent".

 Status

 Two subspecies became extinct in modern times.
 The Crooked Island hutia (G. i. irrectus) and the Great Abaco hutia (G. i. abaconis) were mentioned by early European voyagers, and are thought to have become extinct by 1600.
 This is thought to be due to land clearance rather than direct hunting.

-As this rodent is known from only six locations, the International Union for Conservation of Nature has rated its conservation status as being "vulnerable".
-Its population, though small, is believed to be steady, but it could be threatened by adverse conditions such as a hurricane, or by the arrival on the islands of predators such as feral cats.
+As this rodent is known from only six locations, the International Union for Conservation of Nature has rated its conservation status as being "critically endangered".
+Its population, though small, is believed to be steady, but it could be threatened by adverse conditions, such as a hurricane, or by the arrival on the islands of predators, such as feral cats.